kartiw/Deploying-ML-model-using-Rest-API/README.md

 ## Execution order:

 1. Run the app.py to start the webservice.
 2. Use calling_api.ipynb to call the webservice.
-Chnage the 'features' list to predict the flower type.
+Change the 'features' list to predict the flower type.
 The featues list takes 4 values.

 Note: If you wish to use a different model or retrain the model use the iris_classification_model.ipynb to do so.